navisingh14/CSC-519-HW0/README.md

 2:45 Simple pipeline

 #### Ques.
 What else could you use hooks for?
 What might you want to do before pushing changes to production?
 Answer.
 These could also be used to notify other members when a new change has been pushed if they are waiting on a work to be done.
+Before pushing the changes to the production we might want to check things like code coverage and test coverage to see if any changes highly affected them.